behindthefirewalls/Parsero/README.md

     $ python3 parsero

-If python 3 version has set by default, just use the command below:
+If python 3 version has benn set by default, just use the command below:

     $ python parsero